Bachelor of Business: New Zealand

-Bachelor of Business programs are offered by Massey University, in Palmerston North, Waikato University, in Hamilton, and Auckland Institute of Studies.
-Similar programs are offered by other institutions in New Zealand.
+Bachelor of Business degrees are available at Massey University: Massey Business School, The University of Waikato: Waikato Management School, and Auckland University of Technology.
+Similar Bachelor's degrees in business are offered by certain institutions in New Zealand.

 Ireland

-In Ireland this award can also be offered as an honours degree B Business (Hons) with a further one-year study than the ordinary level bachelor's degree.
+In Ireland this award is available as an honours degree Bachelor of Business (Hons) with a further one-year study than the ordinary level bachelor's degree.